jrandallw/JesseWintonCo/_proposal/bella-vista-landscape.markdown

     **_Measuring Social Media Metrics_**

     In the first steps of the strategic development process, we’ll plan out 1-2 months worth of social media content across all platforms, specifically LinkedIn, Facebook, Instagram, Pinterest, Medium, and Houzz.
 This content will include photographs of properties, written stories of staff, email newsletters, photo journals telling stories of the company, and sharing pertinent articles and content from within the landscape & construction industry.
 The goal of this will be to build an audience, measure audience engagement, and use the metrics that we’ve gathered to plan future social media content.
 This is how we can start to develop our long-term social media strategy, utilizing the data that we collect to push the most effective content.
+We'll also create a first, introductory short-film, which will be the first in a series.
+The details of the videos are included below.
 - type: split-image-left
   image: "/uploads/lasalle-8.jpg"
 - title: Other Tools